shauno/doctrine-stale-demo/Readme.md

  ![Stale Model Data](https://raw.github.com/shauno/doctrine-stale-demo/master/assets/user-id-1.png)

-Even though the code waited on the lock, and the actual query returned the updated record (age = 35), because the entity was loaded previously `$user` will be hydrated with the "stale" data.
+Even though the code waited on the lock, and the actual query returned the updated record (age = 35), because the entity was loaded previously on line 20, `$user` will be hydrated with that "stale" data.